 - 1 tsp ground cinnamon

-- Make the chai quite strong.
+- Make the tea quite strong.
 As soon as it's ready, pour it over the raisins and sultanas, add the whiskey, and mix.
 You can leave the dried fruit to soak overnight, or quick-soak them.
 To quicksoak, place the bowl in the microwave, blast on high for four minutes, and leave to soak for at least 15 minutes while you mix together the dry ingredients.

-- Drain sultanas and raisins and mix into the dry ingredients.
+- Drain sultanas and raisins (reserving the liquid) and mix into the dry ingredients.

 - Remove and let cool completely before removing from the loaf tin.
 Slice and serve with margarine.